GhinwaFAKIH/SHARP-SPARQL-Hybrid-Query-Relaxation-Approach/README.md

 It handles relaxations on classes, properties, entities, and literals using an information-content-based ranking system.
 SHARP addresses the combinatorial challenge of multiple relaxations and provides fair ranking across different relaxation types.
 This repository implements a hybrid SPARQL query relaxation framework, which relies on precomputed statistics and mapping functions to support entity- and ontology-based relaxation.
 It is build upon OMBS[1] (an optimized ontology-based relaxation strategy).

+# 🎯 Project Aim:

+✅ Retrieve top-k relevant results when SPARQL queries return no or few matches.

+✅ Combine ontology-based (class/property) and entity-based (instance/literal) relaxation strategies into a hybrid model.

+✅ Rank relaxed query results using a unified, information-content-based similarity measure.

+✅ Provide an extended benchmark (based on LUBM4OBDA) with new queries targeting different relaxation types.

+✅ Enable evaluation of relaxation models using human-judgment-based relevance assessments.

 **Step 1: Compute Dataset Statistics and mapping function matrices**